-I don’t think we have worked that out ourselves.
+JK: I don't think we have worked that out ourselves.
 (Laughs) There are a million factors.
-We have worked with lots of people through the years and had different band members, but I think you have to be a specific type and we were born a certain type.
+We have worked with many people through the years and had different band members, but I think you have to be a specific type, and we were born a certain type.
 We lived on the same street, and we were just lucky that we met each other.
 We were fortunate that we had the same interests and we enjoy each others company enough.
 It does get intense as well, but I think the one thing is we have never been bored with each other.
 Charlie is still able to surprise me, but outside of that, the one thing we have in common is this thing called Simple Minds that we have played a massive part in creating.
-Its the longest thing that has been in our lives outside of the relationship we have with our parents so its the absolute mainstay.
+It's the longest thing that has been in our lives outside of the relationship we have with our parents, so it's the absolute mainstay.

 Did you go into the recording of Walk Between Worlds with any preconceived ideas of what kind of songs you wanted to write about and how the album should sound?

-We work all the time.
-It’s not like back in the day where we would get six or seven weeks, where we would go into the studio and go with the first eight tracks and crossed our fingers that they would be good enough.
-In many cases, they were good enough, but it’s not like that now.
+JK: We work all the time.
+It's not like back in the day where we would get six or seven weeks, where we would go into the studio and go with the first eight tracks and cross our fingers that they would be good enough.
+In many cases, they were good enough, but it's not like that now.
 Charlie is the kind of guy who gets out of bed, and while he is having a cup of coffee, he will already be cradling a guitar or sitting at his piano or whatever.
 He will only be musing, but he is already planting seeds and coming up with stuff.
-Every month or so he will send me a batch of four or five ideas, and after about half a year there is a load of stuff there which we go through.
-Obviously, we have our different favourites but we and ask ourselves “what feels right for the moment, what feels right for the next thing.”
+Every month or so, he will send me a batch of four or five ideas, and after about half a year, there is a load of stuff there which we go through.
+We have our different favourites, but we ask ourselves, "what feels right for the moment, what feels right for the next thing."
 So it starts to dictate where we should be and what feels right, so we go with it.

-The new album Walk Between Worlds is an eight-track long album split into two sides.
-It flows very well with shorter songs in the first half and longer epic cinematic tunes the second half.
+Walk Between Worlds is an eight-track long album split into two sides.
+It flows well with shorter songs in the first half and longer epic cinematic tunes in the second half.

-Yeah, we think that worked well.
-I think we all lost the plot way back in the day when CD’s came and liberated vinyl which was limited to forty minutes or ten songs.
-We thought, “oh great the CD is here we can put on thirteen songs.” – Well nobody has got thirteen good songs, no one!
+JK: Yeah, we think that worked well.
+We all lost the plot way back in the day when CD's came and liberated vinyl which was limited to forty minutes or ten songs.
+We thought, "oh great the CD is here we can, put on thirteen songs." - Well, nobody has got thirteen good songs, no one!
 The Beatles, Prince or David Bowie never had thirteen good songs on an album.
-I think if we have got forty minutes which in our case is eight songs and somehow we can keep the quality throughout and position them nicely so that there is a good narrative, then at the end of that you should feel fulfilled.
+If we have got forty minutes which in our case is eight songs, and somehow we can keep the quality throughout and position them nicely so that there is a good narrative, then at the end of that, you should feel fulfilled.

 Some Simple Minds songs have an extended gestation period to develop.
 The song Magic was one of those, and the final track Sense of Discovery has been around since the Lostboy era.

-Yeah, we are getting a great reaction from those songs, but you always get someone saying, “I heard about those songs years ago, they’re old songs you are churning out.”
-And I’m like, “hang on a minute you dick.”
-(Laughs) It’s excellent when songs announce themselves, and they just come and go.
-The song Magic, for instance, was always pretty much there, but sometimes something is missing, and you don’t know what it is, Sense of Discovery was the same.
-Sometimes the language of the song doesn’t feel right for the times, or there are times when you hear the song later through different ears, and you think it feels right now.
+JK: Yeah, we are getting a great reaction from those songs, but you always get someone saying, "I heard about those songs years ago.
+They're old songs you are churning out."
+And I'm like, "hang on a minute; you dick."
+(Laughs) It's excellent when songs announce themselves, and they just come and go.
+The song Magic, for instance, was always pretty much there, but sometimes something is missing, and you don't know what it is.
+Sense of Discovery was the same.
+Sometimes the language of the song doesn't feel right for the times, or there are times when you hear the song later through different ears, and you think it feels right now.

-Two nights ago Charlie and I were coming back from a radio interview we did in London.
-In the car, we started talking about the first gig we ever did which was forty years ago last week.
+Two nights ago, Charlie and I were coming back from a radio interview in London.
+We started talking about the first gig we ever did in the car, which was forty years ago last week.
 And we spoke about a song we opened the set with.
-It was a song called, Act of love – it never made it onto an album.
-But a lightbulb went on in our heads, and we thought “that was an amazing riff we should go back to that.”
-And we really can’t wait to go back to it.
-That song could be the record breaker that could turn up forty-two years later on an album if we sort it out.
-You’re right some songs do have a long gestation period, but that doesn’t mean that they are old songs – it just means that they are works in progress.
+It was a song called Act of love - it never made it onto an album.
+But a lightbulb went on in our heads, and we thought, "that was an amazing riff.
+We should go back to that."
+And we really can't wait to go back to it.
+That song could be the record-breaker that could turn up forty-two years later on an album if we sort it out.
+You're right.
+Some songs have a long gestation period, but that doesn't mean that they are old songs - it just means that they are works in progress.

-I was driving everyone mental because the version we had the arrangement of was pretty much the same arrangement as we had way back in the Lostboy era.
-Everyone liked it, and they were saying, “what is the problem? it’s great, can we move on?”
-And I was saying, “no, something is missing.”
-But I couldn’t articulate what it was.
+JK: I was driving everyone mental because the version we had the arrangement of was pretty much the same arrangement as we had way back in the Lostboy era.
+Everyone liked it, and they were saying, "what is the problem?
+It's great.
+Can we move on?"
+And I was saying, "no, something is missing."
+But I couldn't articulate what it was.
 While we were stripping the track down one day, I listened to this guitar part that Charlie was playing underneath a load of other guitars.
-It had this prominent rhythm which was precisely the thing I had in my mind and lo and behold I was able to then demonstrate it, and it became the last piece of the jigsaw.
+It had this prominent rhythm which was precisely the thing I had in my mind, and lo and behold, I was able to demonstrate it then, and it became the last piece of the jigsaw.

 Alive and Kicking is such an epic sounding song.
 And for me, it was my introduction to Simple Minds.
 What can you remember about writing the song?

-I loved it from day one.
-I think it started with Mick MacNeil who came up with the chords and the verse and the intro and as soon as he did it was one of those ‘hair on the back of the neck’ moments I remember thinking.
+JK: I loved it from day one.
+I think it started with Mick MacNeil, who came up with the chords and the verse and the intro and as soon as he did, it was one of those 'hair on the back of the neck' moments I remember thinking.
 But there was a long way to go after that, and again we still had to come up with that unique thing.
-Don’t You Forget About Me had just been number one in America and Jimmy Iovine our producer said: “you have to come up with something that can live up to and follow on from that, and you need something epic.”
-We were already going there he was just driving us on.
-I suppose when it got to recording Robin Clark’s backing vocal sealed the deal.
+Don't You Forget About Me had just been number one in America and Jimmy Iovine, our producer, said: "you have to come up with something that can live up to and follow on from that, and you need something epic."
+We were already going there.
+He was driving us on.
+I suppose when it got to recording Robin Clark's backing vocal sealed the deal.

 Simple Minds songs always have excellent titles.
 Do they come to you first before the music?

-I know.
+JK: I know.
 We did an acoustic tour recently, and U2 did the Songs of Experience tour around the same time.
-In their show, they performed under a lightbulb and on our acoustic tour, we were under a chandelier – Quite a difference.
-(Laughs) When we delivered the new album Walk Between Worlds everyone around us was saying; “you’ve got to play this you’ve got to play the whole thing.”
-And apart from that its eight songs.
-If it had been thirteen or fourteen songs, it would be too much.
+They performed under a lightbulb in their show, and on our acoustic tour, we were under a chandelier - Quite a difference.
+(Laughs) When we delivered the new album Walk Between Worlds, everyone around us was saying, "you've got to play this; you've got to play the whole thing."
+And apart from that, it's eight songs.
+It would be too much if it had been thirteen or fourteen songs.
 But it flows well and is a statement of intent.
-It’s going to sound amazing.
+It's going to sound amazing.

 The format of the new live show sounds very interesting.
 With three parts: a performance of the album, a live on-stage interview, and a classic Simple Minds set.

-Yes, you might have noticed during the acoustic tour that we did quite a bit more talking and why not?
+JK: Yes, during the acoustic tour, you might have noticed that we did quite a bit more talking and why not?
 It feels to us like we are in a room with friends.
 We like to break it down and show a bit of humility and maybe show a bit of humour and talk about things.
-We aren’t going to go on and on.
+We aren't going to go on and on.
 There will be a bit about explaining the album, talking about it and playing it.
-We are also going to play some stuff from Sons and Fascination and Empires and Dance.
-At least it will be pretty unique because we probably won’t do it again.
+We will also play some stuff from Sons and Fascination and Empires and Dance.
+At least it will be pretty unique because we probably won't do it again.